We find ourselves in unchartered territory amid this temporary lockdown, with many of us working at home for the first time over the last few weeks.

 So if you still want to encourage teamwork whilst we work from home, Atlassian's Confluence (collaboration software) offers a centralised, connected space to create, share and discuss work.
 To further support teamwork, as well as staying up-to-date and tracking what's been completed or not, Atlassian's Jira (agile project management software) is a great place to start.
 And the best part of it all is that both are free for up to 10 users, so now would be a good time to try them out and see how much they help your teams.
 Learn more about this on the Atlassian website.

 Working from home can be hard and it isn't for everyone.
 By following the above steps, you and your teams will feel a little bit more comfortable when remote working and productivity will improve.
 By ensuring you have the right tools in place, will give you a far better chance of succeeding.
 This is why we are utilising our partnership with Atlassian to offer you a free online ToolBoost session.
-So if you need help optimising your Atlassian stack to support your team's productivity, please reach out and email at firstname.lastname@example.org or visit our ToolBoost page.
+So if you need help optimising your Atlassian stack to support your team's productivity, please reach out and email at firstname.lastname@example.org.

 And as the lockdown continues (and even when it's all over) don't just reach out to your workmates, take care of your neighbours, friends and loved ones to make sure they're ok.
 And especially don't forget to Facetime them.
 Stay inside, stay safe and keep on washing those hands.